Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Additionally, you will have an additional saving on veterinary visits and extra care costs because the cat will be healthier eating this kind of diet.
 Isn’t that a nice perk?

-If making your own cat food at home is going to become the new normal at your house, there are a few tools and products you may consider investing in.
-You will be using these items frequently.
+If making your cat food at home is going to become the new normal at your house, there are a few tools and products you may consider investing in.
+But of course, you will use these items frequently.

-Good quality products and equipment will help make planning and prepping your cat's new food easier.
-They will also allow you to add a variety of meats and nutrients into your cat's diet, which you may not be able to otherwise.
+Good-quality products and equipment will help you plan and prepare your cat’s new food more easily.
+They will also allow you to add a variety of meats and nutrients into your cat’s diet, which you may not be able to do otherwise.

 2. Freezer

 I have tried many storage methods.
-The method I like the most is using disposable condiment 5.5 oz condiment cups.
-Filling each one about 3/4 of the way is perfect for an average 12 pounds cat.
-You will need more for a larger floppycat.
+The method I like the most is using disposable condiments 5.5 oz cups.
+Filling each one about 3/4 full is ideal for an average 12-pound cat.
+But, of course, you will need more for an enormous cat.

 You will need to adjust the size of daily portions as needed for your kitty.
 Many pet owners also prefer glass storage dishes.